2011 UEFA Women's Under-19 Championship: Qualifications

 There were two separate rounds of qualifications held before the Final Tournament.

 First qualifying round

 In the first qualifying round 44 teams were drawn into 11 groups.
 The top two of each group and the best third-place finisher, counting only matches against the top two in the group, advanced.

 Second qualifying round

 In the second round the 23 teams from the first qualifying round were joined by top seeds Germany.
 The 24 teams of this round were drawn into six groups of four teams.
 The group winners and the runners-up team with the best record against the sides first and third in their group advance to the final tournament.

+Cities & Stadiums

 Final tournament

 The 7 teams advancing from the second qualifying round were joined by host nation Italy.
 The eight teams were drawn into two groups of four with the top two teams of each group advancing to the semi-finals.
 The draw was made on 14 April 2011.